The Origins of Polony

-A was the case with sausage meat generally at this time, polony, in particular, had a reputation as being made from substandard meat.
+As was the case with sausage meat generally at this time, polony, in particular, had a reputation as being made from substandard meat.
 Well-salted meat, adding lots of spices and cooking it not only preserved the meat well but also hid sub-spec meat well.
 It was such a case described by The Standard in 1829.

 During the court case, the quadrennium of the poor was described as follows.
 “The cheapness (of such a product) rendered the joint (product) quite irresistible, and when once dressed, a poor family would endeavour to make the best of a bad bargain.”
-In court, it was said that this is an “evil against which the affluent could guard themselves, but the poor were left without security, except such as was given by the certainty of punishment in case of offenses.”
-Be slow to only lump polony in this class of product containing inferior products, because sausages were also part of the category!
+In court, it was said that this is an “evil against which the affluent could guard themselves, but the poor were left without security, except such as was given by the certainty of punishment in case of offences.”
+Be slow to only lump polony in this class of products containing inferior products, because sausages were also part of the category!
 The reputation of polonies being made from sub-spec meat nevertheless has a very long historical president.
-It was widely reported during this time that any person making polonies and who would cut himself/ herself by accident and thus, unintentionally inoculate himself/ herself had a high probability of dying.
+It was widely reported during this time that any person making polonies who would cut himself/ herself by accident and thus, unintentionally inoculate himself/ herself had a high probability of dying.

-Pononies at the Cape of Good Hope
+Polonies at the Cape of Good Hope

 Searching the Cape Archives shows a marked increase in Polony ovens that were installed at various sites across the city of Cape Town in the early 1900s, probably as additions to butcheries.
-There is a record, for example of inspection that was carried out in 1904 on such an oven in Cape Town.
+There is a record, for example of an inspection that was carried out in 1904 on such an oven in Cape Town.
 The findings were that a proper chimney had to be constructed and the wooden door and frame had to be replaced by a steel door and frame. it seems that the cooking was done in a chamber, similar to a smoke chamber, but it was clearly dedicated to polony making.

-Plans were received shortly after this for the erection of a custom built polony factory.
+Plans were received shortly after this for the erection of a custom-built polony factory.
 I could unfortunately not locate the actual plans.
 There is an application for the establishment of the Springbok Bacon & Polony company in 1934.
-There are many other similar examples and what is clear is that polony, bacon, and biltong were made at various sites by 1900 and that by the 1930s, custom built factories for the production of bacon, polony, and biltong were replete across South Africa.
-Polony chambers were no longer just an addition to a butchers shop, but factories were being built for the express purpose of producing these commodities on a large scale.
+There are many other similar examples and what is clear is that polony, bacon, and biltong were made at various sites by 1900 and that by the 1930s, custom-built factories for the production of bacon, polony, and biltong were replete across South Africa.
+Polony chambers were no longer just an addition to a butcher’s shop, but factories were being built for the express purpose of producing these commodities on a large scale.

 Polony or Bologna?